Legal Professionals Standing By 24/7

 • Are pregnant.

-But be careful, as this differs from Worker's Compensation.
-Worker's Comp pays for medical expenses and lost wages resulting from a work-related injury.
-But does not pay monthly benefits when a worker is unable to work.
+But be careful, as this differs from Worker's Compensation because it pays for medical expenses and lost wages resulting from a work-related injury.
+While do not pay monthly benefits when a worker is unable to work.

-When SDI looks at your earnings to figure out how much you should get in benefits, they look at how much you earned in the 12 months between 17 and 5 months before your disability started.
+When SDI evaluates your earnings to determine how much you should receive in benefits, they consider your earnings from the 12 months between 17 months and 5 months before the start of your disability.

-Now there's a question that often comes.
+Now, there's a question that often comes up.
 Why would I want to apply for state disability when I should be getting Worker's Comp?

-The reason for this is that insurance carriers often deny liability for Workers' Comp claims, leaving injured workers without a source of income.
+The reason is that insurance carriers typically deny liability for Workers' Comp claims, leaving injured workers without income.
 State disability will pay benefits to those who cannot work.

-It is important for injured workers to pursue benefits that help them move forward with their lives.
-Creating a sense of peace of mind during the recovery process will allow you to focus on getting better.
-In Workers’ Compensation claims, it’s important to seek benefits that help you cope with the losses you may be experiencing.
+Injured workers need to pursue benefits that help them move forward with their lives.
+It allows you to focus on creating a sense of peace of mind during your recovery.
+In Workers’ Compensation claims, it’s vital to seek benefits that help you cope with the losses you may be experiencing.

 Conclusion

-If you're confused about the difference between State Disability and Unemployment insurance, you should know that these two programs have different eligibility requirements.
-To apply for Unemployment insurance,you need to be able to work, but to be approved for State Disability payments, your physician must sign off on your disability status.
+If you're confused about State Disability and Unemployment insurance, you should know that these two programs have different eligibility requirements.
+To apply for Unemployment insurance, you need to be able to work, but to be approved for State Disability payments, your physician must sign off on your disability status.

-Benefits like these are essential for thousands of people across the United States who lose their jobs or cannot work due to illnesses unrelated to their job.
-That way, you canfocus on getting well or finding another job without worrying about how you will pay your bills.
+Benefits like these are essential for thousands of people across the United States who lose their jobs or cannot work due to illnesses unrelated to their jobs.
+That way, you can focus on getting well or finding another job without worrying about how you will pay your bills.

-If you have a question about Workers’ Comp or need a lawyer, give us a call at 800-606-6999 or set an appointment here.
+If you have a question about Workers’ Comp or need a lawyer, call us at 888-740-6434 or set an appointment here.

-Pacific Workers', The Lawyers for Injured Workers in Northern California's Premier Workers' Compensation Law Firm.
-Representing First Responders, Health Care Workers, Construction Workers, Delivery Workers, Warehouse Workers, and all the hard-working people that keep our community moving in their Fight for Justice against the Insurance Companies.
+Pacific Workers, The Lawyers for Injured Workers in Northern California's Premier Workers' Compensation Law Firm.
+Representing First Responders, Health Care Workers, Construction Workers, Delivery Workers, Warehouse Workers, and all the hard-working people who keep our community moving in their Fight for Justice against the Insurance Companies.

-If you or a loved one need help or just have a question, give us a call at 800-606-6999 or email us at Intakes@pacificworkers.com.
+If you or a loved one need help or have questions, call us at 888-740-6434 or email us at Intakes@pacificworkers.com.